jquast/ucs-detect/docs/intro.rst

 country code.
 They may be also displayed without combined emoji and have a "standalone" representation.

-Terminal applications must determine the display width of these characters, the Unicode Standard is without specific definitions for terminals, many stand behind without any grapheme support at all, conforming to pre-emoji era POSIX standard definitions and sans-grapheme wcwidth(3) system libraries.
+Terminal applications must determine the displayed width of these characters, but the Unicode Standards are non-specific about terminals leaving much for interpretation.
+Even well-meaning terminals who report to support "Grapheme Support" by DEC Private Mode 2027 have varying interpretations of the Unicode Standards.

-Further, even well-meaning terminals who report to support "Graphemes" DEC Private Mode 2027 have varying interpretations of Unicode Standards.
+Many terminal emulators have stood behind without any grapheme or emoji support at all, conforming to pre-emoji era POSIX standard definitions of the wcwidth(3) system libraries.

 Solution
 --------